EDUCBA

 Conditional Formatting without Helper Column 2-1

-Step 2: Select the Home tab from the Excel ribbon and click on the Conditional Formatting dropdown under the Styles group.
+Step 2: Select the Home tab from the Excel ribbon and click the Conditional Formatting dropdown under the Styles group.

 Conditional Formatting without Helper Column 2-2